Cincinnati Auto Accident Lawyer and Car Accident Attorney investigating preventable accidents for injured plaintiffs nationwide

 If a negligent driver or other defendant causes an auto accident and injures another individual, the negligent party is responsible for all injuries and economic loss that results from the accident.

 Therefore, the injured party is entitled to compensation under Ohio Law.
 Compensation may include property damages, payment of medical care (past and future), loss of past earnings, loss of future earning potential, loss of enjoyment of ordinary activity, and pain and suffering.

 In recent years, The Lyon Firm has obtained large settlements in wrongful death cases on behalf of families who suffered the loss of life, and also of those who suffered severe brain injuries during an accident.

 The Lyon Firm also obtained a $1.5 million settlement for an under-insured motorist claim on behalf of a family who suffered the loss of their father when a distracted motorist crossed a double yellow line while speaking on the phone.

-The Lyon Firm is dedicated to protecting Ohio motorists and passengers and works to make America’s roads safer in the future by holding negligent drivers, trucking companies and highway maintenance crews accountable for preventable injuries and deaths.
+The Lyon Firm is dedicated to protecting Ohio motorists and passengers and works to make America’s roads safer in the future by holding negligent drivers, trucking companies and highway maintenance crews accountable.

 If you or a loved one has suffered an injury due to a car accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
-You will speak directly with an experienced Ohio auto accident lawyer, and he will help you answer these critical questions.
+You will speak directly with an experienced Cincinnati car accident lawyer, and he will help you answer these critical questions.